By Nathan Willis

 bugs as we find them, adding new features as they become necessary and

-viable, and generally tracking implementations."
-In contrast,
+viable, and generally tracking implementations.

 he said, the W3C HTML working group is focused on "creating a

-snapshot developed according to the venerable W3C process."
+snapshot developed according to the venerable W3C process.

 What, work in a group?